 Modern geochemistry requires the use of many sophisticated laboratory instruments.
 The idea behind GEOS 32700 is to survey the major types of instrumentation used in geochemistry laboratories, including mass spectrometers, electron microscopes, x-ray microanalysis, DNA sequencing, etc. Students should come away from the course with a better appreciation of the inner workings of these instruments rather than treating them as black boxes.
 As a laboratory portion of the course, students will be trained and do a project using the TESCAN SEM-FIB in the Department of the Geophysical Sciences.
 The course is open to graduate students and advanced undergraduates.

-Instructor(s): Andrew M. Davis Terms Offered: Autumn
+Instructor(s): A. Davis Terms Offered: Autumn

 Equivalent Course(s): GEOS 32700